 The Ministry of Health is mandated to formulate health policies and monitor and evaluate implementation of these policies to ensure that all Swazis access quality health services.
-Ministry of Health leads the health sector response to HIV and AIDS through Swaziland National AIDS Programme (SNAP).
-SNAP is responsible for providing technical leadership and coordination of the HIV health sector response, implementing HIV prevention; treatment; care and support; and supportive cross-cutting and health system interventions.
+Ministry of Health leads the health sector response to HIV and AIDS through Eswatini National AIDS Programme (ENAP).
+ENAP is responsible for providing technical leadership and coordination of the HIV health sector response, implementing HIV prevention; treatment; care and support; and supportive cross-cutting and health system interventions.
 The programme comprises of a decentralized leadership and governance structure.
-The national office works closely with the regional offices in the provision of services under SNAP.
+The national office works closely with the regional offices in the provision of services under ENAP.

 The Programme Manager and Deputy Programme Manager are responsible for the coordination and management of the health sector response to HIV.
 The Programme Manager reports to the MoH Directorate.
 The Deputy Programme Manager supports the regional offices to function well.
 There are also 5 technical leads under the Programme Manager who help between service delivery as well as technical assistance (including programme management).